 13. Meal plan

-And eating meatless meals could mean doing some meal planning.
-And there are so many different ways to meal plan.
-So find one that works for you.
+And eating meatless meals could mean that you need to do some meal planning.
+Tthere are so many different ways to meal plan.
+So find one that works for you

 - shop first then cook according to what you have